DominusKelvin/gobuffalo/templates/docs/new-project.md

 <%= title("Create a new project") %>

-Buffalo aims to make building new web applications in Go as **quick and simple** as possible.
+Buffalo aims to make building new web applications in Go as **quickly and simply** as possible.
 What could be more simple than a *new application* generator?

 Start by going to your `$GOPATH` and create your new application!